-While a complete list of prerequisites can be found on our website, we thought we’d take some time to clear up some of our most common eligibility questions.
-The answers might surprise you!
+While you can find a complete list of prerequisites on our website, below are some of our most common eligibility questions and situations we hear from applicants.
+You may have the same questions—and the answers might surprise you!

-Not a recent college graduate?
 Not a problem!
 We welcome people of all backgrounds, ages, and experiences to apply to the corps.
-In 2017, about thirty percent of our corps attended graduate school or worked full time before applying.
+In recent years, about thirty percent of our corps have attended graduate school or worked full time before joining Teach For America.
 We find that our professional applicants have valuable real-world skills that translate well into the classroom.

 I graduated with a degree in physical therapy, foreign language, art history, etc.

 Excellent, we accept applicants from every academic background—really!
 You name it, one of our corps members probably majored in it.
 We accept applicants from all academic majors and backgrounds to attract a broader pool of excellent teachers and future leaders into education.
 We believe that a great teacher can come from any background!

 Apply to our 2020 corps today to make a lifelong impact on students while growing your own leadership skills.

 Certified teachers can definitely apply to the corps.
 While we don’t require any previous education coursework or teaching experience, a background in education can serve as an asset in the classroom.
 You’ll still have to participate in summer training, but if you’re certified in your assigned region, you may not have to take certification exams or complete any additional coursework.
 If you’re placed in a different region, we’ll work with you on the details of certification reciprocity or additional testing.